Do Salt-Free Water Softeners really work?

 Water treatment specifically for “softer,” water has existed for more than 100 years.
 The first water softener, unveiled in 1903, introduced the concept of ion exchange, which involves replacing hard-water minerals with sodium ions.
 Still widely used today, ion exchange or salt water softeners operate by binding negatively charged sodium, potassium or hydrogen resin to positively charged metal ions, drawing the hard minerals out of the water.
 Salt water softeners still remain the most affordable means to treat all the water in your home.

 To continue optimal performance, salt water systems require regular regeneration with brine (salt).
 The frequency of regeneration largely depends on how many people use the water in your home and how hard your water is.
-Regeneration can be conveniently scheduled by meter, timer, and manual start.
+Meter, timer, and manual start can conveniently schedule regeneration.

 - Eliminate the need for salt

 - Minimize concerns you may have about the sodium levels in your water

 Electromagnetic and catalytic water softeners are two common types of salt-free systems, with catalytic being the more recent design.
 However, neither one actually removes hard-water minerals from your water.
 The catalytic type, in theory, uses a process known as epitaxial crystallization to change calcium from a form that deposits scale (calcite) to a form that does not (aragonite).
 With electronic or magnetic systems, passing through a magnetic field purportedly alters water’s calcium and magnesium ions.
 Manufacturers of these types of water treatment systems offer anecdotal evidence of their effectiveness; however, traditional water tests cannot support their claims.